Hunting With Golden Eagles Mongolia

 Image: EL guest Marios Forsos

-We are proud that we work with a number of eagle huntresses and their families.
-At EL all of our trip assistants (guides) are Mongolian women and we believe that seeing women in independent positions is surely one of the best ways to inspire younger girls within the rural communities of Mongolia – including the eagle huntresses – and to let them understand that they can do the same.
-What I love is that eagle hunting has allowed these young women to become courageous whilst at the same time teaching them the strength of perseverance as they continue to overcome obstacles such as centuries of tradition.
+We are proud to work with several eagle huntresses and their families.
+At EL, all our trip assistants (guides) are Mongolian women.
+We believe that seeing women in independent roles is one of the best ways to inspire young girls in rural communities, including eagle huntresses, showing them that they can pursue similar paths.
+Eagle hunting has enabled these young women to become courageous and has taught them the strength of perseverance as they continue to overcome obstacles and centuries of tradition.

 Learn more here – https://www.eternal-landscapes.co.uk/the-eagle-huntress-mongolia/

 As Kazakh culture dictates, they are warm and generous hosts.
-Kazakh cooking is based on boiling horse and mutton although Mongolian dishes are frequently found as well and in the summer months, dairy products also feature.
-We appreciate that you may have dietary restrictions or food intolerances but as a guest of a family, you shouldn’t refuse anything too forcibly.
+Kazakh cooking is based on boiling horse and mutton, though Mongolian dishes are frequently found as well.
+In the summer months, dairy products also feature prominently.
+While we understand that you may have dietary restrictions or food intolerances, as a guest of a family, it is polite to avoid refusing food too forcibly.

 Experiencing Kazakh hospitality in western Mongolia